|

 The small departure of the curve in Fig. 15 from the ideal rectangular curve creates a problem in the detection of the voltage pulses in the read cycle.

-The most common solution to this problem was to thread the read wire diagonally through the core elements in .
-In this manner the read wire passes in alternate directions through consecutive cores in any row or column.
-Thus the small disturb voltages would tend to cancel out instead of reinforcing each other.
-Rajchman(l96l) observed that "cancellation is, in general, not a sufficient, remedy to the problem of the disturb voltages..."(Rajchman,1961:108).
 In the DRTE computer core memory the induced read voltages were a little over 1OO millivolts.
 But the disturb voltages were about 30millivolts.
 Cobbold realized that the ability of the conventional diagonal threading of the read-wire to cancel out the disturb voltages would depend on the exact positioning and uniformity of the read windings.
 In practice this kind of precision wiring was difficult to achieve.
 Cobbold concluded that if the read-wire was a right angles to the drive wires, cancellation of the disturb voltages from the cores onto the read-wire would occur for both drive-wires.
 Describing the wiring arrangement in a 1961 U.S. Patent Cobbold wrote:

 This wiring arrangement had other important benefits.
 Firstly, it made the wiring process of the core much simpler.
 Wiring the read wire diagonally through all the core elements was a very time consuming task.
 Cobbold hoped that his method of wiring would make the assembly of core memories more automatic.
 It was this practical problem of threading the core memory that seems to have led Cobbold to come up with the novel wiring arrangement.